sailpoint-oss/developer.sailpoint.com/docs/tools/sdk/typescript/search.md

 tags: ['SDK']
 ---

-To try using the IDN [search functionality](/docs/api/v3/search-post) along with pagination, copy this code into your "index.ts" file:
+To try using the ISC [search functionality](/docs/api/v3/search-post) along with pagination, copy this code into your "index.ts" file:

 ```typescript
 const search = async () => {